Table of Contents

 1. Aave

-- Key risks: smart contract risk, stablecoin depeg risk, parameter changes via governance.
+Key risks: smart contract risk, stablecoin depeg risk, parameter changes via governance.
+The $460 million safety module backstopping Aave's multi-billion-dollar positions has drawn scrutiny over whether its insurance is adequate for its scale.

-- Key risks: curator decision risk, market/collateral risk, smart contract risk.
+Key risks: curator decision risk, market and collateral risk, smart contract risk.

 B) Protocol-Native Savings Mechanisms